alx-sch/42_pipex/README.md

 ```
 - const char \*path: Represents the path to the command executable, e.g. `/usr/bin/ls`.
 - char \*\*const argv: Represents the command arguments in a NULL-terminated char array, e.g. `{"ls", "-l", NULL}`.
-- char \*\*const envp: Represents the list of environmental variables.
+- char \*\*const envp: Represents the list of environment variables.

 Members of the `exec()` family behave uniquely by loading and executing a new program (the command), effectively replacing the current process when called.
 They do not return to the original process after successful execution.
 This means that once `execve()` is called successfully (not returning -1), any following code is not executed.